Shya’s Novels

 Read it as a door.

-Because stories like these don’t call for nothing.
+Because stories like these do not call for nothing.

 The Given Name of Sunshyne Carter